KShervington/Sozo-inFashion-Grant/milestone-delivery/deliveries/Sozo-inFashion-milestone_1.md

 **The Ethereum address has been filled out correctly for this milestone and the delivery is according to the official [milestone delivery guidelines](../).**

-* **PR Link:** Please, provide a link to the initial accepted pull request of your application to the [VeChain General Grant Program repository](https://github.com/vechain/grant-program).
+* **PR Link:** Please, provide a link to the initial accepted pull request of your application to the [Link to accepted application]([https://github.com/vechain/grant-program](https://github.com/vechain/grant-program/pull/223)).
 * **Milestone Number:** The number of the milestone

 Please provide a list of all deliverables of the milestone extracted from the initial application and a link to the deliverable itself.
 Ideally all links inside the below table should include a commit hash, which should be used for testing.